The structure of the SQL query script

 Example

 Look at an example how to filter the 1st word in every incoming message and how to do separate actions on each.
-The action depends if the word is 'RED', 'BLUE' or other.
-Uppercase and lowercase characters are took into account equally.
+The action depends on if the word is 'RED', 'BLUE' or other.
+Uppercase and lowercase characters are taken into account equally.
+(Figure 7)

 k^RED